 Welcome Friends!
 It is our solemn hope that we may assist our loyal patrons in their efforts to locate those elusive relatives.
-These excellent websites are designed to help find answers to your questions.
+These excellent websites are designed to help find answers to your questions concerning your family history.
 Please be sure to check out the many exciting projects we offer to aid in the quest to document the heritage of your ancestors.

 Researching your heritage is truly a blessed endeavor and a labor of

 love.
-More then just identifying lineage, digging up roots can
+More then just identifying lineage, digging up public records can

 blossom into a lifelong pursuit of knowledge, a sweet and keen